angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-ebooks.md

 **UPDATE**

 At the the end of my 3 month period with Amazon I chose to discontinue my KDP enrollment in order to see if expanding to other distributers would have any impact on my readership.

-I now also have my book listed directly on Barnes & Noble, Kobo, Google Play and Apple Books.
+I could have listed my eBook with IngramSpark but instead I chose to list directly with the major eBook distributers ([Amazon](/post/self-publishing-setting-up-an-amazon-ebook/), [Barnes & Noble](/post/self-publishing-setting-up-a-barnes-noble-ebook/), Kobo, Google and Apple).
+If you choose to list with IngramSpark it does distribute out through these channels as well as others, but I wanted to make sure I kept as much of my royalty payment as possible.

 Read Next: [Self-Publishing: Setting up a Barnes & Noble eBook](/post/self-publishing-setting-up-a-barnes-noble-ebook/)